 Here is your travel guide to Marrakech Morocco!

-I visited Marrakech at the end of August in time for my birthday with my friend (thewanderingjam).
+I visited Marrakech at the end of August in time for my birthday with a friend.
 Marrakech is a three-hour flight from any major European city.
 This brief flight takes you to a foreign land.
 We arrived early Friday morning and stayed at the Riad Nesma, recommended by a friend.
 The Riad arranged transport from the airport.

 The Riad Nesma is located in the Medina, which was within some minutes walking distance from Djemaa el-Fna and the souks.